slr-ladders/theladders.github.com/source/_posts/2013-04-02-responsive-design-keeping-our-thick-client-skinny.markdown

 ##Adapt to survive
-<p style="color:#666666; font-size:.85em">>> A lot of times you hear “adaptive design” instead of “responsive design” because the screen actually adapts to the screen size and magnification level and has nothing to do with browser performance.</p>
+<p style="color:#666666; font-size:.85em">>> A lot of times you hear “adaptive design” instead of “responsive design” because the screen actually adapts to the screen size and magnification level.
+It has nothing to do with browser performance.</p>

 {% imgcap left small /images/responsive/messy-windows.jpg Look familiar?
 Users will squish, stretch, enlarge, and shrink their windows.
 Responsive design is not just for mobile devices, it’s for the wild jungle of user behavior out there.%}
 Mobile is here, and has been for years.
 It is only a matter of time before we are forced to adapt the frontend code design in order to survive on all screens.
 To me, responsive design is not an option; it’s mandatory.